MQL4 - automated forex trading /

 The program seeks to execute the assignment operator.
 For this purpose, it executes calculations to the right of the equality sign first.

-7. The program calls for execution the standard function MathSqrt() (that calculates square roots).
-The value of variable C_2 (in our case, this value is equal to 25) will be used as the passed parameter.
+7. The program calls for execution of the standard function MathSqrt(), which calculates square roots.
+The value of variable C_2, 25, will be the passed parameter.
 Note that there is no description of this standard function anywhere in the program.
 The descriptions of standard functions must not be located in programs.
-In the text of a program, you can easily distinguish the standard function call by its appearance: they are highlighted in MetaEditor with dark blue (programmer may choose colors voluntarily).
+(In the text of a program, you can easily distinguish the standard function call by its appearance; they are highlighted in MetaEditor with dark blue by default, but you may choose a different color.)

 8. The calculations are made in the standard function MathSqrt().

 9. The standard function MathSqrt() has completed its calculations.
-It returns the obtained value.
-In our case, it is the value of 5 (the square root of 25).
+It returns the obtained value, five (the square root of 25).

 MathSqrt( C_2)

-This record can be considered as a special, complex variable, a kind of a thing, inside which the calculations are performed.
+This record can be considered as a special, complex variable, a thing inside which the calculations are performed.
 After these calculations have been completed, the thing takes a value.
-The determining is here the fact that the value returned by the function can be assigned to another variable or considered somehow in any other calculations.
+The value returned by the function can be assigned to another variable or considered somehow in any other calculation.

-11. The next line contains operator that references to the standard function Alert() (function call).
+11. The next line contains an operator that calls the standard Alert() function.

 Alert("Hypotenuse = ", C); // Message on the screen

-The standard function Alert() opens a dialog box where the values of the passed parameters are displayed.
-In this case, the function has taken two values as the passed parameters:
+The standard Alert() function opens a dialog box where the values of the passed parameters are displayed.
+In this case, the function has taken two values as the passed parameters: a string constant "Hypotenuse = ", and an integer variable C which is five.

-It was noted above that not all functions must return the value (that is the result of the function execution).
-The standard function Alert() does not return any value, since it has another task - it must display the text on the screen, in a special window.
+It was noted above that not all functions must return a value.
+The standard Alert() function does not return any value, since it has another task—it must display the text on the screen in a special window.

-As a result of execution of the standard function Alert(), in the window of this function the following line will appear:
+As a result of execution of the standard Alert() function, a window will appear on the screen with the following line:

 Hypotenuse = 5

-12. The last operator in this program completes the work of the special function start().
+12. The last operator in this program completes the work of the special start() function.

 return; // Function exit operator